victora493/my-todo/README.md

 - add as many todos as you want
 - mark them as completed
 - mark them as important
+- delete any todo
 - filter by completer, important, all and unfinished
+- persisting state using local storage